 AGV with identity AGV-A#1 has an on-board UE, which supports dual-3GPP (NR + NR or NR+LTE) access.

-Inside the plant, NPN operator NPN-OP#1, which is a standalone NPN operator, provides coverage and enables AGV-A#1’s connectivity to the private data network in the edge cloud.
+Inside the plant, NPN operator NPN-OP#1, which is a PNI-NPN operator, provides coverage and enables AGV-A#1’s connectivity to the private data network in the edge cloud.

 AGV-A#1 is equipped with cameras and sensors to collect and report real-time information to the controller in the edge cloud.